An Accurate, Scalable and Verifiable Protocol for Federated Differentially Private Averaging: Computation and Communication Costs

 \section{Computation and Communication Costs}

-Our cost analysis, detailed in \ref{app:complexity}, considers user-centered costs, which is natural as most operations can be performed asynchronously and in parallel.
-The following summarizes our results. \begin{theorem}[Complexity of \gopa] Let $B>0$ be the desired precision of the fixed precision representation, e.g., the number $1$ would be represented as the closest integer to $1/B$.
-Then, in the private averaging phase, every user $u$ performs $O(|N(u)|+\log(1/B))$ computations and communications.
-In the verification phase, the protocol proves that all computations were performed correctly, where the $\eta_u$ are drawn from a Gaussian distribution approximated with $1/B$ equiprobable bins and proved with precision $B$, with a cost of $O(|N(u)|+\log(1/B)\log(\log(1/B)))$ per user. \end{theorem}
+Our cost analysis considers user-centered costs, which is natural as most operations can be performed asynchronously and in parallel.
+The following statement summarizes our results (concrete non-asymptotic costs are in \ref{app:complexity}). \begin{theorem}[Complexity of \gopa] Let $\gdprec>0$ be the desired fixed precision such that the number $1$ would be represented as $1/\gdprec$.
+Let $B > 0$ be such that the $\eta_u$'s are drawn from a Gaussian distribution approximated with $1/B$ equiprobable bins.
+Then, each user $u$, to perform and prove its contribution, requires $O(|N(u)|+\log(1/\gdprec)\log(1/B) + \log(1/B) + \log(1/\gdprec))$ computations and transferred bits.
+The verification of its contribution requires the same cost. \end{theorem}

-Unlike other frameworks such as fully homomorphic encryption and secure multiparty computation, the cost of computing Pedersen commitments and ZKPs is tractable, even in massive amounts, as seen from production environment benchmarks \cite{franck_efficient_2017,bunz_bulletproofs_2018}.
-The above theorem assumes all users complete their participation in the protocol.
-If a user $u$ drops out (gets off-line), we can roll back all computations where that user was involved (costing a broadcast and $O(1)$ per neighbor), or accept a potential bias or additional error in the result (corresponding to the $\Delta_{u,v}$ random variables).